chriswrightdesign/websites-for-non-jerks/README.md

 - If you used [window.MatchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window.matchMedia) at all, did you consider fallback for Windows phones? (or use a polyfill)?
 [MatchMedia.js polyfill](https://github.com/paulirish/matchMedia.js/)
 - Considered how the site is viewed in embedded browsers (such as Facebook/Twitter on handsets) [Embedded mobile browser use](http://www.lukew.com/ff/entry.asp?1801)
 - Is it technically responsive?
 [Defining responsiveness](http://blog.cloudfour.com/author/jason-grigsby/), [Responsive web design](http://alistapart.com/article/responsive-web-design/)
+- Are your breakpoints between CSS and MatchMedia out of control?
+[A solution to dealing with breakpoints by defining breakpoints in the meta tag] (https://github.com/benschwarz/metaquery)

 ##7.
 Responsive Imagery